 Compared to the countless laptops for sale today by dozens of computer brands, there are a relatively small number of sugged laptops out there.
 But when a laptop is identified as rugged, it can withstand drops and shocks, water, temperature extremes, dirt, dust, and more.
 You can use it indoors or outdoors, at construction sites, in the woods, near water (even on boats) and anywhere else you need to work and stay connected, but the elements would quickly ruin a more typical laptop.

-Here I’ve rounded up the 6 best rugged laptops — portables you can use whether you need to take them into harsh conditions, or you are just a bit klutzy and want some added insurance for your portable PC.
+Here is a roundup of the 6 best rugged laptops — portables you can use whether you need to take them into harsh conditions, or you are just a bit klutzy and want some added insurance for your portable PC.

 Amazon Customer Reviews